 Current Status: The Restrictive Declaration required the formation of the OSOO by December 2012.
 Per Restrictive Declaration requirements, NYU prepared and submitted the not-for-profit application to the New York Department of State.
-The OSOO continues to monitor NYU’s ongoing maintenance of the public open spaces on the periphery ofthe Silver Towers and Washington Square Village blocks – Bleecker Street Landscape and Fiorello La Guardia Park.
+The OSOO continues to monitor NYU’s ongoing maintenance of the public open spaces on the periphery of the Silver Towers and Washington Square Village blocks – Bleecker Street Landscape, Fiorello La Guardia Park, and Mercer Playground.

 Public Space Endowment